 The truth is that human beings can tolerate lots of stupid annoying things: just because your website forces my brain to rewire itself to work around your incompetence doesn’t mean you’ve designed something well.
 I admit that to make a new thing possible demands change, but how much that change negatively impacts the user is the designer’s burden: they should be protecting me from unnecessary work.

-As a first order principle, the best designs require no learning curve.
-The thing should be so brilliant that it can improve my life without me having to do anything new (If you turn your imagination on before ranting in disagreement, you can imagine non-intrusive ways to improve many things).
+As a first order principle, the best designs require little new learning.
+The design should meet me where I am and improve my life without me having to do anything new.
 Three out of every five times someone speaks of a learning curve, they’re just in denial about a weak design.

 The definition of a good learning curve has two parts:

-- The design matches the learning curve expectations of the customer/user.
-I might be willing to suffer an intense two week learning curve to learn a new language (given my faith in #1), but I’d run screaming before investing that much time just to get $50 out of my local bank machine.
+- The design matches the learning expectations of the customer/user.
+I might be willing to suffer an intense two weeks to learn a new language (given my faith in #1), but I’d be upset about investing that much time just to get $50 out of my local bank machine.

 Whether the designer realizes it or not they are deciding how much of a learning curve users will experience.
 Since most of the time most people are using websites, software and other things made by other people, it’s good advice to assume that people don’t want to invest much effort in learning how to use your particular creation.
 They’d much prefer you reuse the knowledge they’ve already paid the price to learn.